 Like many species on earth, the olive sea snake females differ from the males in their behaviors and reproductive cycles.
 For example, females take around their fifth year to reach sexual maturity, whereas males only take three years.

-One very funny observation is that scuba divers have been known to get caught up in the mating ritual.
-Male sea snakes have been known to mistake divers for female sea snakes and have approached them in open water. their courtship consists of a large gathering of male sea snakes all battling it out to win the approval of one female partner.
+Scuba divers have been known to get caught up in the mating ritual.
+Male sea snakes have been known to mistake divers for female sea snakes and have approached them in open water.
+Their courtship consists of a large gathering of male sea snakes all battling it out to win the approval of one female partner.

 The eggs get fertilized internally, and, like humans, it takes nine months for the egg to hatch.
 Although there have been incidents of olive sea snakes giving birth to up to eleven young, on average, a female can only manage around five.